NervanaSystems/neon/doc/source/user_guide.rst

 Other layer types that are not used in this example include convolution and pooling layers.
 They are described in :doc:`layers`.
-Weight layers take an initializer for the weights, which we have defined above.
+Weight layers take an initializer for the weights, which we have defined in ``init_norm`` above.

 Costs